gspanglett/McGillBibliographyStylesheet/README.md

 # McGill Legal Style Bibliography Stylesheet Addon for MS Word

 Adds "McGill Legal" as a citation style in the References section of MS Word.
-It also creates new citation source types for:  cases, legislation, legal journals, and social media posts.
+It also creates new citation source types for:

+ - cases,
+ - legislation,
+ -legal journals,
+ - online documents and downloads
+ - social media posts,
+ - patents
+ - trademarks
+ - copyright.

  Other source types - books (plus collections of essays), websites, and electronic, online resources - have also been made fully McGill-compliant.
 The popup form in MS Word to enter sources has also been modified to match McGill style headings and descriptions.

 It will auto-generate bibliographies (ordered based on McGill Guide) and Tables of Authorities (by category).
 It also stores citation sources in a master file, for easy re-use in other documents.